 There are groups of traders who are truly obsessed with the idea of the puppeteer.
-They believe that there is some entity with limitless liquidity that is able to move the market in any direction at any time and make the small players lose their money.
+They believe that there is some entity with limitless liquidity that can move the market in any direction at any time and make the small players lose their money.
 I’m going to say a few words that will describe my position.
 Here they are: I do not believe in puppets!

 I have already confessed that I have no idea why a level may appear.
-Lucky for me, I have no troubles in making money with trading because of that.
+Lucky for me, I have no trouble in making money with trading because of that.

 - The support level becomes the resistance level (and vice versa).

 Another popular myth is that the support level becomes the resistance level after the breakout.
 I don’t see how that is even possible.
 Let’s imagine that there is a support level, near which the price is consolidating.
 We will most likely see the double bottom pattern, which means several bounces from the line.
 If we connect the lows, we will get the desired support level.